 Anthropology majors are encouraged to participate in a variety of field studies programs, including the department's archaeological field training in Dominica, field training conducted with study abroad programs, and summer urban field studies in Chicago.
 The department is also formally affiliated with Northwestern's Chicago Field Studies Program, which offers a variety of academic internships throughout the year.
-Field studies that offer the opportunity to conduct original research are especially recommended as preparation for writing a senior thesis.
+Field studies that offer the opportunity to conduct original research are especially recommended as preparation for preparing a senior capstone project.